LeoTheCatMeow/Night-of-the-Dead-Updated/README.md

 - Airlocks gates now automatically open after erebos 1 to avoid pathing bugs & lag when holding at Dome B.
 - Fixed ping panel not working properly.
 - Reduced the recently added early ambient spawn in Sec to prevent over leveling and disabled most of that during the final boss.
-- Demolitions - Spiked Armor reverted to +4 shield armor at lv3, Time to Die energy cost reverted to 25 from 22.
+- Demolitions - Spiked Armor reverted to +4 shield armor at lv3.
 - Fixed a game-breaking bug incorrectly stating Devastators as "Thors".
 - More balancing tweaks with elite mutation mode and fixed some bugs that potentially caused lag.